wyhwong/SA-SAGamma/README.md

-# SAG-PIP
+# SA-Gamma
-SAγ flux estimation with Particle-particle Interactions and PFSS model
+SAγ flux estimation with particle-particle interactions and PFSS model